Skip to main content

 For portable games, GameVault provides a very simple installation process.
 You don't need to select an executable file.
 Just press the Install button.
 GameVault will automatically move all the extracted game content to your game's installation directory.
 This should happen instantly.

-Once the installation is complete, your game is ready to be played in the library.
-If necessary, select the appropriate executable file to launch in the Game Settings tab and click Play.
+Once the installation is complete, your game is ready to be played.

 No Game Executable